sencha/code-guidelines/Preventing_JavaScript_Errors.md

 ## <a name="Removing_Lint" />Removing Lint

+JavaScript "lint" tools read your source code to help identify common mistakes -- things as subjective as multiple `var` statements in a function, or as objective as flagrant syntax errors.
+These mistakes are considered "lint" and should be removed or restructured.

 Using tools such as JSLint, ESLint, JSHint, etc is always recommended during development.
 Many popular IDEs even have direct integration with these tools.